-The Congress shall have the power to enforce, by appropriate legislation, the provisions of this article.Amendment XIV, Section 5
+The Congress shall have the power to enforce, by appropriate legislation, the provisions of this article.

 A significant limitation in the text of Section 5 is that Congress is authorized only to “enforce, by appropriate legislation” the provisions of the Fourteenth Amendment.
-Justice William J. Brennan, Jr.’s opinion in Katzenbach v.
+Justice William J. Brennan Jr.’s opinion in Katzenbach v.
 Morgan (1966) suggested that Section 5 might also give Congress authority to define the substantive scope of the rest of the Fourteenth Amendment, but this interpretation seems at odds with the text and history of Section 5, and more recent opinions of the Supreme Court have rejected it.
-As early as 1883 in the Civil Rights Cases, the Court declared that since the prohibitions of Section 1 of the amendment reached only actions committed by the state or its agents, Congress was not empowered to legislate against the discriminatory actions of private individuals.
+As early as 1883 in The Civil Rights Cases, the Court declared that because the prohibitions of Section 1 of the amendment reached only actions committed by the state or its agents, Congress was not empowered to legislate against the discriminatory actions of private individuals.
 More recently, in City of Boerne v.
 Flores (1997), the Court struck down as unconstitutional the Religious Freedom Restoration Act, in which Congress tried to use Section 5 to overturn an earlier Supreme Court decision defining the scope of the Free Exercise Clause with respect to the states.
 In doing so, the Court explicitly rejected Justice Brennan’s suggestion in Morgan that Section 5 allows Congress to expand the meaning of the rest of the amendment.
 Thus, for Congress to invoke its power under Section 5, the proposed legislation must be aimed at remedying or preventing actions that would violate some prohibition within the Fourteenth Amendment.
-The legislation cannot be aimed at changing the scope of the Amendment.

 In City of Boerne, the Supreme Court declared that there must be a “proportionality” and “congruence” between the statute “and the legitimate end to be achieved.”
-It follows that, before Congress invokes its Section 5 authority, it must ascertain that the actions it is concerned about are in fact violative of the protections within the Fourteenth Amendment and that legislation remedying such violations has a “proportionality” and a “congruence” in accomplishing the remedy.
+It follows that, before Congress invokes its Section 5 authority, it must ascertain that the actions it is concerned about do in fact violate the protections within the Fourteenth Amendment and that legislation remedying such violations has a “proportionality” and a “congruence” in accomplishing the remedy.
 This, in turn, requires a careful analysis of the rest of the Fourteenth Amendment and the scope of its guarantees.